vatesfr/xen-orchestra/disaster_recovery.md

 **Warning**: you should have a default SR configured on your targeted pool.

-Your DR VMs will be visible "on the other side" as soon the task is done.
+You DR VMs will be visible "on the other side" as soon the task is done.

 ### Retention